Published On - May 12, 2022

 The technologist in me is a big fan of Rust, it gets so many things right around memory management that has plagued C/C++ developers for years, and incorporates some really nice features from functional programming languages whilst still being imperative.

-That being said, for less experienced developers it is hard to learn.
+That being said, for less experienced software developers it is hard to learn.
 It has however become something of a bedrock for a number of blockchain platforms due to its incredible performance and stability done right.

 None of this changes my view that Ethereum's Virtual Machine, which executes Solidity code, is likely to be the safest long term bet for building decentralised applications on.